 A lot of us are disinclined to go to auto service shops for a regular oil change.
-With a basic understanding of the automotive you can tackle the task on our own, saving significant dollars.
+With a basic understanding of the automotive you can tackle the task on your own, saving significant dollars.
 Eliminating the old oil and replacing it with fresh lubricant should be easy.
 But what happens next?
 The used engine oil can be dirty and dangerous, making an appropriate disposal imperative.
-In this piece I’ll discuss alternatives for safe disposal of used engine oil, and also explain how it can be used again.
+In this piece, I’ll discuss alternatives for safe disposal of used engine oil, and also explain how it can be used again.

 Improper Dispose of Used Engine Oil Harmful